benfertig/timestamper/README.md

 ### Build from source on Mac
 #### Tkmacosx
 If you have been following along with these instructions since the section titled **Run from source on Mac**, then you should have already installed Tkmacosx.
-If you have not installed Tkmacosx yet, go ahead and refer to the above section titled **Install Tkmacosx** before returning back here.
+If you have not yet installed Tkmacosx, go ahead and refer to the above section titled **Install Tkmacosx** before returning back here.

 #### Install Py2App
 The Mac application (.app) for the Time Stamper program was made using Py2App, which you can install through either pip or conda.<br />